Jennifer Schriver (Formerly Boothby) Ph.D.

-Dr. Schriver received her B.A. from Simpson College in 1995, her M.A. in clinical psychology from East Carolina University in 1997, and her Ph.D. in clinical psychology with an emphasis in psychology and law from the University of Alabama in 2001.
+Dr. Schriver received her B.A. from Simpson College, her M.A. in clinical psychology from East Carolina University, and her Ph.D. in clinical psychology with an emphasis in psychology and law from the University of Alabama.
 She completed her pre-doctoral clinical internship at the joint program of the University of North Carolina Medical School and Federal Correctional Complex in Butner, North Carolina.

-Dr. Schriver teaches graduate and undergraduate courses in abnormal psychology, psychology and the law, correctional psychology, and advanced clinical research.
+Dr. Schriver teaches graduate and undergraduate courses in abnormal psychology, psychology and the law, correctional psychology, and forensic psychology.

 Pardini, J., Scogin, F., Schriver, J.L., Domino, M., Wilson, D., & LaRoca, M. (2014).
 Efficacy and process of cognitive bibliotherapy for the treatment of depression in jail and prison inmates.
 Psychological Services, 11, 141-152.

 Bennett, K. K., Behrendt, L. S., & Boothby, J. L. (2011).
 Instructor perceptions of plagiarism: Are we finding common ground?
 Teaching of Psychology, 38, 29-35.

 Behrendt, L. S., Bennett, K. K., & Boothby, J. L. (2010).
 Encouraging faculty reporting of plagiarism: Implications for administrators.
 Journal of Faculty Development, 24, 15-20.